What Are BMad Workflows?

 Building Workflows

-Section titled “Building Workflows”The BMad Workflow Builder (bmad-workflow-builder) uses the same six-phase conversational discovery as the Agent Builder — intent, classification, requirements, drafting, building, and quality optimization.
-It produces a ready-to-use skill folder.
+Section titled “Building Workflows”The BMad Workflow Builder (bmad-workflow-builder) uses the same six-phase conversational discovery as the Agent Builder (intent, classification, requirements, drafting, building, and quality optimization) and produces a ready-to-use skill folder.

 See the Builder Commands Reference for details on the build process phases and capabilities.